Translate content for a localized channel.

 Enter names for the translated folders and document:

-When you click OK, Headless Experience Manager will create the translated folders, copy and rename the English document, and open the copied document in the document editor.
+When you click OK, Bloomreach Content will create the translated folders, copy and rename the English document, and open the copied document in the document editor.

 You can now translate the copied English content into French.